automl/learna/README.md

 ---

 In this repository we provide our implementation and data for reproducing the results of our deep reinforcement learning based approach for RNA Design.
 Our work was published at the [Workshop on Meta-Learning (MetaLearn 2018) @NIPS 2018](http://metalearning.ml/2018/) and at the [Seventh International Conference on Learning Representations (ICLR 2019)](https://iclr.cc/).
-The papers are accessible via the following links
+The papers are available via the following links

 * ICLR 2019 paper: ["Learning to Design RNA"](https://openreview.net/pdf?id=ByfyHh05tQ)
 * MetaLearn2018 paper: ["Learning to Design RNA"](http://metalearning.ml/2018/papers/metalearn2018_paper74.pdf)